almic/language-apidoc/README.md

 This should automatically work with any languages that support block comments for documentation.
 Since this injects itself into anything that looks like a documentation block comment, it may misbehave with other packages the work inside comment blocks.
 You can simply disable the package if this becomes a problem.

-Please [open an issue](https://github.com/almic/language-apidoc) if you find a language that isn't getting the right highlighting.
+Please [open an issue](https://github.com/almic/language-apidoc/issues) if you find a language that isn't getting the right highlighting.

 Supported languages:
 * JavaScript
 * CoffeeScript
-* Python
 * Ruby

 Other languages may work as well, but these are guaranteed to work correctly.